KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot.md

 ```

 Which then allows as to create specific resources based on our new `Item` type, like `Pickaxe`, `Sword`, etc. and now we can securely reference concrete setup resources.

+**If your CardResource instances exist only inside a ColumnResource and nowhere else, there’s no need to save them individually as separate .tres or .tscn files.**